Updated: August 5, 2026

 Netcraft has spent decades at the heart of the internet ecosystem.
 We capitalize on our long-standing relationships within the infrastructure community to quickly mitigate the harmful impact of cyber-attacks.
 As a result of our extensive experience in the industry, in many cases, we have a direct reporting process for immediate takedown of these fake applications.

 Malicious fake apps (like FluBot) can spread through SMS messages, which usually purport to be from a legitimate organization and contain a link to a ‘lure page’ that attempts to trick victims into downloading and installing the malware.
-Android and iOS users can protect themselves by using Netcraft’s app, which blocks lure pages (and other malicious sites) that host fake apps.
+Android and iOS users can protect themselves by using Netcraft’s mobile phishing protection app, which blocks lure pages (and other malicious sites) that host fake apps.
 This prevents users from being tricked into downloading and installing fake apps in the first place.

 Once blocked, users of the Netcraft apps and extensions are immediately protected.
 Netcraft also licenses its feeds to browsers and antivirus companies along with internet infrastructure companies, protecting billions of internet users from being exposed to fake apps exploiting your reputation.